-Our first contribution provides the sufficient and necessary conditions under which multi-edge updates maintain the decomposability of the underlying graph.
-We do so by building intuition from a rather simple algorithm that generates decomposable graphs from random walks on trees (Sec.~\ref{sec:decomp-graphs-random-walks}).
-This algorithm exhibits properties similar to that of junction trees.
-We exploit such properties to characterize a partitioning of junction trees (Sec.~\ref{sec:graph-perturbations}).
-That is, for a given graph vertex, all elements of the tree are partitioned into three mutually disjoint sets: those that the vertex can connect to, disconnect from, and everything else.
-These sets enumerate all possible edge perturbations pertaining to the vertex that maintain decomposability.
+Our first contribution is providing the sufficient and necessary conditions under which multi-edge updates maintain decomposability of the underlying graph.
+We do so by building intuition from a, rather, simple algorithm that generates decomposable graph from random walks on trees (Sec.~\ref{sec:decomp-graphs-random-walks}).
+This algorithm exhibit strong properties of junction trees, which we exploit in Section~\ref{sec:graph-perturbations} to characterize a partitioning of junction trees.
+In which, for a given graph vertex, all elements of the tree are partitioned into three mutually disjoint sets, those that the vertex can connect to, disconnect from, and everything else.
+Those sets enumerate all possible edge perturbations pertaining to the vertex, that maintain decomposability.

-Our second contribution (Sec.~\ref{sec:single-move-sampler}) proposes a hierarchical latent sampler of junction trees, in which we project junction trees into higher dimensions while preserving their desirable factorization properties (Sec.~\ref{sec:graph-prior-post}).
-Updates in this latent space do not necessarily translate to graph updates.
+Our second contribution (Sec.~\ref{sec:single-move-sampler}) is proposing a hierarchical latent sampler of junction trees, in which we project junction trees into higher dimensions, while preserving their desirable factorization properties (Sec.~\ref{sec:graph-prior-post}).
+Updates in this latent space do not necessary translates to graph updates.
 However, coupled with our multi-edge partitioning sets, the hierarchical sampler carries simultaneous parallel updates on the graph.
-To illustrate the advantage of parallelism, we first implement a single-move reversible Metropolis--Hastings Markov chain (Sec.~\ref{sec:graph-prior-post}) and contrast it with a parallel non-reversible Metropolis--Hastings Markov chain (Sec.~\ref{sec:jt-sampler}).
+To illustrate the advantage of parallelism, we first implement a single-move reversible Metropolis–Hastings Markov chain (Sec.~\ref{sec:graph-prior-post}) and contrast it with a parallel non-reversible Metropolis–Hastings Markov chain (Sec.~\ref{sec:jt-sampler}).